Pyomo/pyomo/doc/OnlineDocs/contributed_packages/doe/doe.rst

 *  :math:`\mathbf{t} \in \mathbb{R}^{N_t \times 1}` is a union of all time sets.

 .. note::
-    * Process models provided to Pyomo.DOE should define an extra scenario index for all state variables and all parameters, as the first index before any other index.
+    * Process models provided to Pyomo.DoE should define an extra scenario index for all state variables and all parameters, as the first index before any other index.
     * Process models must include an index for time, named ``t``.
 For steady-state models, t should be [0].
     * Measurements can have an extra index besides time.
     * Parameters and design variables should be defined as Pyomo ``var`` components on the model to use ``direct_kaug`` mode, and can be defined as Pyomo ``Param`` object if not using ``direct_kaug``.
     * Create model function should take scenarios as the first argument of this function.
     * Design variables are defined with and only with a time index.

-Based on the above notation, the form of the MBDoE problem addressed in Pyomo.DOE is shown below:
+Based on the above notation, the form of the MBDoE problem addressed in Pyomo.DoE is shown below:

 .. math::
     \begin{equation}